 Everyone has their own thoughts on what causes poverty.
 Different pundits opine about what fixes financial woes for families in the 21st century.

-Half the time, I sit here reading those things, rolling my eyes, and wondering if any of these idiots would still be alive at the end of a month on a poverty-grade salary?
+Half the time, I sit here reading those things, shaking my head.
+While rolling my eyes, I wonder how they would survive what I’ve survived.
+Would any of these idiots still be alive at the end of a month on a poverty-grade salary?

 The “Right” Foundation

-I come at it from a somewhat different perspective as many people.
+I come at it from a somewhat fresh perspective as many people.
 I grew up in a comfortable middle-class family.
 We didn’t have much but had far more than what my family has had in the last 20 years.